Nonlocal Conformal Field Theory: Introduction and summary

-While the locality of the action is a key tenet of field theory, there are numerous settings in which nonlocal operators appear explicitly.
-A mathematically precise example comes from a physical interpretation of the Caffarelli-Silvestre (CS) extension theorem~\cite{caffarelli_extension_2007}: Local bulk dynamics can have corresponding boundary dynamics governed by a nonlocal operator, the Laplacian raised to a non-integer power.
-We will focus exclusively on the fractional Laplacian, but more generally, nonlocal operators of the form $f(-\Delta)$ appear naturally in many effective theories, for instance, in the context of gravity and cosmology~\cite{nl_extra_1,nl_extra_2}.
+While locality in some form is usually a taken to be a key tenet of field theory, there are numerous settings in which nonlocality is either realized explicitly or is emergent.
+A mathematically precise example of the former comes from a physical interpretation of the Caffarelli-Silvestre (CS) extension theorem~\cite{caffarelli_extension_2007}: Local bulk dynamics can have corresponding boundary dynamics governed by a nonlocal operator, the Laplacian raised to a non-integer power.

 Quite generally, the fractional Laplacian $(-\Delta)^\gamma$ (or its conformal extension, the Panietz operator\cite{graham,gz,chang}) on a function $f$ in ${\mathbb R}^n$ provides a Dirichlet-to-Neumann map for a function $\phi$ in ${\mathbb R^{n+1}}$ that satisfies a \emph{local} second-order elliptic differential equation.
 Paulos, et al.~\cite{paulos_conformal_2016}, simultaneous with ours~\cite{gl2}, noted that the extension theorem allows one to equate the action of a free massive theory in $d+1$ dimensions in a spacetime such as AdS with a $d-$dimensional nonlocal one given by the first term in Eq.~\eqref{nonlocalS}.
 That is, the CS extension theorem provides another way of understanding the precise way in which conformal invariance arises in the AdS/CFT conjecture~\cite{gubser1,Witten1998}.